How to Use a Double Bridle

-It is now compulsory for riders competing at Prix St Georges level or higher in FEI International tests to use a double bridle, although at national level, a snaffle is still allowed.
+It is now compulsory for riders competing at Prix St Georges level or higher in FEI International tests to use a double bridle, although at a national level, a snaffle is still allowed.

 Unfortunately, many inexperienced riders see the double bridle as a shortcut to getting their horse ‘in an outline’ and erroneously use it to slow the horse’s canter in order to negotiate the smaller circles and direct downward transitions demanded from elementary level upwards.

 So, when should you introduce your horse to a double bridle and how do you use one?

 When are the horse and rider ready to use a double bridle?

 The horse is ready to wear a double bridle only when he is trained to go consistently into the contact and is capable of being ridden in good carriage and balance.